WTO cuts world trade growth forecasts for 2015 and 2016

 "We expect trade to continue its slow recovery but with economic growth still fragile and continued geopolitical tensions, this trend could easily be undermined," WTO Director-General Roberto Azevedo said.

-The WTO figures are based on economic growth estimates from organisations including the International Monetary Fund, which will update its forecasts later on Tuesday.
+The WTO figures are based on economic growth estimates from organizations including the International Monetary Fund, which will update its forecasts later on Tuesday.

 WTO chief economist Robert Koopman said he had seen the new IMF figures and they would be "in the same ballpark" and not affect the WTO's forecast.